SmallSharpToolsOpenSource/mixpanel-parse/README.md

 set a valid token to work with your Mixpanel profiles.

-When tracking events which are related to a user use `distinct_id` to match up those events with properties set with people with the same value for distinctId.
+When tracking events which are related to a user use `distinct_id` to match up those events with properties set with people with the same value for `distinctId`.

 ## Caveat

-Typically with Node.js you can use NPM to install and use modules.
+Typically with Node.js you can use `npm` to install and use modules.
 A directory named `node_modules` is created for the dependencies.
 It does not work this way with Parse so you must reference dependencies differently as described above and shown below.